Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

 • Personal First Aid Kit - You should have your own supply of plasters, aspirin, diarrhea tablets and also a comprehensive blister kit.
 (Please do not give medicines to local people without consulting the trek leader.)

-• Telescopic ski poles - Greatly reduces fatigue in legs and aids balance on rough terrain.
+• Telescopic ski poles - Greatly reduce fatigue in legs and aids balance on rough terrain.

-• Iodine water Sterilization Tablets–Ensures the water you are drinking is safe.
+• Iodine water Sterilisation Tablets–Ensures the water you are drinking is safe.

 o Money belt - Or neck purse, alternatively zip-pockets.
 NB.
 Even bum-bags are becoming a temptation for thieves in some cities.

-o Travellers'cheques and cash, Credit card, US Dollars
+o Cash, Credit or Debit card, US Dollars

 o Travel Insurance Certificate.